ethereumjs/ethereumjs-lib/docs/VM.md

 - `params.account` - The [`Account`](./account.md) that the exucuting code belongs to.
 - `params.address` - The address of the account that is exucuting this code.
 The address should be a `Buffer` of 20bits.
 - `params.origin` - The address where the call originated from.
 The address should be a `Buffer` of 20bits.
-- `params.from` - The address that ran this code.
+- `params.caller` - The address that ran this code.
 The address should be a `Buffer` of 20bits.
 - `params.bloom` - A bloom filter.
 - `cb` - The callback.
 It is given two arguments, a `error` string containing an error that may have happen or `null` and a `results` object with the following propieties
   - `gasUsed` - the amount of gas as a `bignum` the code used to run.
+  - `gasRefund` - a `Bignum` containting the amount of gas to refund from deleting storage values
   - `suicide` - a `boolean`, whether the contract commited suicide
   - `account` - account of the code that ran
   - `expcetion` - a `boolean`, whethere or not the contract encoutered an exception
   - `exceptionErr` - a `String` describing the exception if there was one.
   - `returnValue` - a `Buffer` containing the value that was returned by the contract
-  - `gasRefund` - a `Bignum` containting the amount of gas to refund from deleting storage values

 --------------------------------------------------------